-As for the rainfall, there are variations between the current situation and future periods (2030 and 2080) from -4.5 to -19% in the great North-West quarter of Senegal in 2030 and from -18% to - 55% in 2080.
-For the same period with a more pessimistic climate scenario, rainfall on the Senegalese coasts should drop almost twice more from between -20% and -40%.
+As for rainfall, predicted variations in the great North-West quarter of Senegal range from -4.5 to -19% by 2030 to -18% to - 55% by 2080.
+For the same period with a more pessimistic climate scenario, rainfall on the Senegalese coasts should drop almost twice more.